The protein debate has been going on for decades… without a universal scientifically accepted optimal amount.

 In essence, alkalized cocoa is chocolate stripped of some of its natural goodness and healthful qualities.

-Please be sure and make sure the protein bar you select avoids alkalized cocoa just like Miracle Whey does.
+Please make sure the protein bar you select avoids alkalized cocoa just like Miracle Whey and Pure Power Protein Powders do.

 As it pertains to protein bars and energy bars, MSG can hide in the following ingredients … (In the spirit of fairness, these items don’t contain MSG 100% of the time, but they often do.)